-1. Prior Experience - A student's experiential requirement may be satisfied through Prior Experience (PE).
+- 1. Prior Experience A student's experiential requirement may be satisfied through Prior Experience (PE).
 Depending upon the type and amount of experience, a student may qualify for a credit reduction as well.
-There are three categories of PE (Professional, Military, and Volunteer) available.

-Applications for the different types of PE can be found online via the Current Student Portal in the Forms section.
-Completed forms should be returned to the O'Neill Graduate Records Office (oneillrc@indiana.edu) so they may be advanced to the appropriate Faculty Program Director for review.

-- 2. Internship Students who wish to complete an internship must seek counsel with the Career Hub (oneillcareerhub.indiana.edu) before it begins.
+There are three categories of PE (Professional, Military, and Volunteer) available. - Applications for the different types of PE can be found online via the Current Student Portal in the Forms section.
+Completed forms should be returned to the O'Neill Graduate Records Office (oneillrc@indiana.edu) so they may be advanced to the appropriate Faculty Program Director for review. - 2.
+Internship Students who wish to complete an internship must seek counsel with the Career Hub (oneillcareerhub.indiana.edu) before it begins.
 The Career Hub will provide details concerning eligibility, procedures, and required paperwork. - A. Internship with course credit (1-6 credit hours) To satisfy the MPA experiential requirement, while also earning up to six course credits, students may register (as well as pay tuition and fees) for one to six credits of SPCN-V 585 Practicum in Public Affairs.
 Total credit hours granted is determined by the number of hours worked.
 The first credit hour is received for working 120 hours, and each credit hour thereafter is earned by working an additional 80 hours.
 To obtain credit, students must complete the proper paperwork before starting an internship and must complete all progress reports and other required paperwork during the internship.
 In addition, Indiana University policy states that "registration for the internship should be placed in the session during which the external event or experience on which it is based occurs."
-Students will not be granted academic credit for internships that have been completed in the past. - B. Internship without course credit (0 credit hours) Registration for course credit is not required.
-However, an internship must still be approved before it begins and all necessary paperwork must still be completed during an internship in order to fulfill the experiential requirement.
-Students must work at least 120 hours in an internship in order to fulfill the experiential requirement.

-C. Internships for International Students - International students seeking to fulfill the experiential component via an internship should consult with Indiana University's Office of International Student Services (OIS) to make sure they meet all necessary guidelines for participation.
-Please follow the links offered to read more about qualifications.
+Students will not be granted academic credit for internships that have been completed in the past. - B. Internship without course credit (0 credit hours) Registration for course credit is not required to fulfill the internship experiential requirement.
+However, an internship must still be approved before it begins, all necessary paperwork must still be completed before and during an internship, and students must register for 0 credits of SPCN-V 585 in order to fulfill the experiential requirement.
+Students must work at least 120 hours in an internship in order to fulfill the experiential requirement. - C. Internships for International Students - International students seeking to fulfill the experiential component via an internship should consult with Indiana University's Office of International Student Services (OIS) to make sure they meet all necessary guidelines for participation.
+Please follow the links offered on the following page to read more about qualifications.